driedwater/THE-SHRINE/inf1003/inf1003_notes/Jacob - INF1003 Notes.md

 p = get to top of Bukit Timah Hill
 q = need to hike 2km
 if you want to get to top of Bukit Timah Hill, then you need to hike 2km
+ans:
+p = get to top of Bukit Timah Hill
+q = need to hike 2km
+If you get to the top of Bukit Timah Hill, then you must have hiked 2km

 b.
 p = drive more than 650 km
 q = need to buy gasoline
-if you drive more than 650 km, then you will need to buy gasoline.
+if you drive more than 650 km, then you will need to buy gasoline. correct

 c.
 Xiaoming will go swimming unless the water is too cold.